 The South Atlantic Council strongly believes that transparency in the public process is paramount to accountability and good decision-making.
-The Council currently webcasts all Council meetings, SSC meetings, and advisory panel meetings to provide additional access to the public and stakeholders unable to attend these meetings in person.
+The Council webcasts all Council meetings, SSC meetings, and advisory panel meetings to provide additional access to the public and stakeholders unable to attend these meetings in person.
 Verbatim minutes of all Council meetings (which includes Council committees, as well as public comment sessions), SSC meetings, and advisory panel meetings are currently transcribed, while audio recordings of all such meetings are available to the public upon request.
-While searchable audio files are available immediately after the conclusion of all meetings, written transcriptions are contracted externally.
+Webinar recordings or separate audio recordings are available immediately after the conclusion of all meetings.
+Written transcriptions are contracted externally.
 Although generally available within 30 days of the conclusion of a meeting, some may take additional time due simply to the length of the meeting and other commitments by the transcriptionist.
 Because audio files are directly recorded and maintained by Council staff, making these available within 30 days does not pose an additional burden on the Council.
 Requiring written transcriptions within 30 days could significantly increase costs due to competing availability of transcriptionist's time, which is outside the Council's direct control.
+(Latest update May 2021).